cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 enc_server_info = xor(info_pad, server_info)
 ~~~

-### Alternate AKE instantiations

-It is possible to instantiate OPAQUE with other AKEs, such as HMQV {{HMQV}} and SIGMA-I.
-HMQV is similar to 3DH but varies in its key schedule.
-SIGMA-I uses digital signatures
-rather than static DH keys for authentication.
-Specification of these instantiations is
-left to future documents.

-OPAQUE may also be instantiated with any post-quantum (PQ) AKE protocol that has the message
-flow above and security properties (KCI resistance and forward secrecy) outlined
-in {{security-considerations}}.
-Note that such an instantiation is not quantum safe unless
-the OPRF is quantum safe.
-However, an OPAQUE instantiation where the AKE is quantum safe,
-but the OPRF is not, would still ensure the confidentiality of application data encrypted
-under session_key (or a key derived from it) with a quantum-safe encryption function.

 # Configurations {#configurations}

 An OPAQUE configuration is a tuple (OPRF, Hash, MHF, EnvelopeMode).
 The OPAQUE OPRF